ev3nst/s7forge/README.md

 1. Code follows Rust conventions and passes `cargo clippy`
 2. Code is formatted with `cargo fmt`
+3. Code is tested with `cargo test`
-3. New features include appropriate error handling
+4. New features include appropriate error handling
-4. Changes maintain backward compatibility where possible
+5. Changes maintain backward compatibility where possible